 Whale Watching on Fraser Island

-A popular tourist activity on Fraser Island is to go whale watching The island is located in the Great Sandy Strait, which is a major whale migration route.
+Popular tourist activity on Fraser Island is to go whale watching.
+The island is located in the Great Sandy Strait, which is a major whale migration route.

 Each year, humpback whales and southern Wright whales pass through the strait on their way to and from their breeding grounds.